syedhassaanahmed/syedhassaanahmed/README.md

 ### Hi there 👋

 I'm a curious Engineering Manager with 16+ years of experience in developing Software and leading Software development teams.
-I'm particularly passionate about Data and Analytics in the Cloud.
+I'm particularly passionate about building Data and Analytics solutions in the Public Cloud.
 Living in four countries has enabled me to effectively collaborate in teams with diverse backgrounds.
 Working across industries such as Retail, Government, Telco, Ad Tech, Manufacturing and Energy has helped me understand a wide array of business domains.

 In my current role at Microsoft Commercial Software Engineering (CSE), I lead a team of talented and meticulous developers that empower strategically important Microsoft Azure customers to drive the value of intelligent cloud through Software Engineering.